carla-simulator/carla/Docs/benchmark_start.md

     $ ./benchmark_example.py --help

+#### Expected Results

+When running the basic example you should expect these results for Town01 and these results for Town02

-Next we show how to  set up your agent and customize the conditions where it will be tested.
+Next we show the benchmark structure and how to  set up your agent and conditions where it will be tested.